-W-2 forms and forms 1042-S will be mailed.
-If you have questions about your 1042-S or your W-2, and your employer was Case Western Reserve University, contact the Case Western Reserve University Payroll Office at firstname.lastname@example.org.
+Forms W-2 and 1042-S will be mailed.
+If you have questions about your 1042-S or your W-2, and your employer was Case Western Reserve University, contact the CWRU Payroll Office at email@example.com.

-Unfortunately, International Student Services is not able to provide assistance or advice regarding filing taxes.
-Because of this, we make tax assistance with Sprintax available.
+Unfortunately, the VISA Office is not able to provide assistance or advice regarding filing taxes.
+Because of this, we make limited tax assistance with Sprintax available.

-Sprintax is a web-based tax return preparation system designed exclusively for foreign students, scholars, teachers, researchers, trainees, and their dependents who are nonresident aliens.
+Sprintax is a web-based tax return preparation system designed exclusively for foreign students, scholars, teachers, researchers, trainees, and their dependents.

-CWRU makes this program available at no cost to you to file your federal taxes.
-Students who must file state taxes have the option to purchase additional help through Sprintax.
+CWRU makes this program available to a limited number of students on a first-come, first-served basis at no cost to you to file your federal taxes.
+Students who must file state taxes may purchase additional help through Sprintax.